 Otoplasty is surgery to correct ears that stick out from the head which is often referred to as bat ears.
-There are surgical and less invasive mini surgical methods to treat otoplasty.
-Dr Lanzers clinic specialise in the incision less otoplasty which means there is no long cut behind the ear.
-It is performed under local anaesthetic it is long lasting with low complications.
+There are less invasive mini surgical techniques to treat otoplasty.
+Dr Lanzers clinic specialise in incision-less otoplasty which means there is no long cut behind the ear.
+It is performed under local anaesthetic instead of general anesthesia.
+This method is long-lasting with low complications and downtime.

-There is no special requirements for sleeping when performing the less invasive method.
+There are no special requirements for sleeping when performing the less invasive method.

 The Dr Lanzer Clinic is one of the cosmetic surgery clinics that provide the otoplasty.
 If you are considering an otoplasty in Melbourne, Sydney, Perth, Gold Coast or Brisbane, you can make an appointment at our clinic by contacting our receptionists by telephone.
 You can also enquire by entering your information on the website contact form.
 Our receptionists will get back to you as soon as possible.